I am a bodyworker, and one of my specialties is TMJ Relief. I help relieve jaw pain due to muscle tension. I’ve been doing this since 2013.

-These are small, hard to access muscles, and they are often key muscles to address to release jaw tension.
-It takes patience to get close to them and gently influence them to soften and lengthen.
+These are small, sensitive, hard to access muscles, and they may be key muscles to soften to release jaw tension.
+It takes patience to reach them and gently influence them to soften and lengthen.

 You can see in the image below that there are two heads to the lateral pterygoid muscle.
-The upper head attaches to the disc (not labeled) between the temporal bone and mandible.
-Tension in this upper head pulling the disc anteriorly may create clicking or popping sounds on opening and/or closing the jaw.
+The superior head attaches to the articulate disc between the mandibular fossa of the temporal bone and the condole of the mandible.
+Tension in this superior head pulling the disc anteriorly may create clicking or popping sounds on opening and/or closing the jaw.

 It is important to address this early on to prevent irreparable damage.
-Even when there is damage to the disc or the ligament behind the joint (also not labeled), manual intraoral therapy can relieve tension.
+Even when there is damage to the disc or the tissue behind the joint, intraoral manual therapy can relieve tension.